fluid-project/infusion-docs/DOMBinderAPI.md

     <tr>
         <td><code>name</code></td>
         <td>String</td>
-        <td>The selector name, as declared in the component's defaults</td>
+        <td>The selector name, as declared in the component's <code>defaults</code></td>
     </tr>
     <tr>
         <td><code>localContainer</code></td>
         <td>Object</td>
         <td>Optional.
 The container element used to constrain the search for the element.
-Defaults to the component container..
+Defaults to the component container.
         </td>
     </tr>
 </table>